 The Johns Hopkins University School of Medicine offers a Sleep Medicine Fellowship Program accredited by the Accreditation Council for Graduate Medical Education.
-The current program has evolved from clinical and research training programs in sleep medicine, which have trained numerous post-doctoral fellows in the past 30 years.
+The program has trained numerous post-doctoral fellows over the past 30 years.
 The fellowship combines interdisciplinary clinical and research training activities, which are interwoven over a two-year period (one year clinical, one year research).
-The clinical training experience interweaves a series of longitudinal outpatient clinics with sleep specialty clinics that are incorporated into specific rotations.
+The clinical training includes outpatient clinics, inpatient sleep consultation, and sleep specialty rotations.
+Each fellow also is expected to pursue a research project with a faculty mentor throughout the program.
 The program consists of four distinct areas of training:

 - Sleep disorders clinics

 - Conferences (core curricular lectures, weekly case conference, monthly journal club, research conference and dedicated, supervised polysomnography review sessions)

 - Mentored research

 The clinical training program consists of a series of longitudinal outpatient clinic and laboratory experiences, as well as two-month rotations designed to broaden the fellow’s exposure to specialty areas of sleep medicine.